fastify/fastify-nextjs/README.md

 ## Usage
 Since Next.js needs some time to be ready on the first launch, you must declare your routes inside the `after` callback, after you registered the plugin.
-The plugin will expose the api `next` in Fastify that will handle the rendering for you.
+The plugin will expose the `next` API in Fastify that will handle the rendering for you.
 ```js
 const fastify = require('fastify')()